-When I found out that a little girl in my school had cancer, I subjected myself to believing that I would get cancer too.
-Of course my fears were irrational, because someone else having cancer doesn’t mean I was going to get it, but I wasn’t capable of working it out.
-Because of neurological impairments I still struggle today.
+When I found out that a little girl in my school had cancer, I could get it out of my head that I would get cancer too.
+Because of neurological impairments, my fears were irrational, because someone else having cancer didn’t mean I was going to get it, but I wasn’t capable of working it out.
+I still struggle today.

 So what is rational and irrational fear?
 Rational fear is a reaction about a real threat where we have to protect ourselves.
 Irrational fear is something we fear, even though there is no direct link or threat to us.
 Rational fear is something that we are consciously aware of.
 It comes from the human brain and is brought about by genetics.

 This kind of fear keeps us alert and can be somewhat of a challenge.
 We can be fearful of certain situations like being afraid of heights; or being afraid of sleeping in the dark.
 With this type of fear, you know you have fear but you also know you have to face that fear.

 An irrational fear is an unhealthy fear that is usually brought about by a traumatic experience, which eventually compels us to avoid certain situations pertaining to that fear.
 Irrational fear is also know as a phobia or unhealthy fear that we may also be predisposed to through our genes and environment.